Dell Technologies Inc. (DELL) Shares Up Despite Recent Market Volatility

-Dell Technologies Inc. (NYSE: DELL) has experienced a rise in its stock price by 1.50 compared to its previous closing price of 41.67.
-However, the company has seen a fall of -1.46% in its stock price over the last five trading days.
+Dell Technologies Inc. (NYSE: DELL) has seen a rise in its stock price by 0.89 in relation to its previous close of 44.76.
+However, the company has experienced a 8.38% gain in its stock price over the last five trading sessions.
 Barron’s reported on 03/20/23 that Dell Stock Gains Ground As Goldman Issues New Buy Rating

 Is It Worth Investing in Dell Technologies Inc. (NYSE: DELL) Right Now?

-Dell Technologies Inc. (NYSE: DELL) has a higher price-to-earnings ratio of 12.96x compared to its average ratio, and the 36-month beta value for DELL is at 0.99.
-Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 3 rating it as “overweight,” 8 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Dell Technologies Inc. (NYSE: DELL) is above average at 14.04x.
+The 36-month beta value for DELL is also noteworthy at 0.99.
+There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 3 rating it as “overweight,” 7 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price suggested by analysts for DELL is $46.47, which is $4.86 above the current market price.
-The public float for DELL is 234.26M, and currently, shorts hold a 3.35% of that float.
-The average trading volume for DELL on April 27, 2023 was 4.32M shares.
+The average price estimated by analysts for DELL is $47.13, which is $1.99 above than the current price.
+The public float for DELL is 234.26M, and at present, short sellers hold a 3.35% of that float.
+The average trading volume of DELL on May 04, 2023 was 4.43M shares.

 DELL’s Market Performance

-DELL stock saw an increase of -1.46% in the past week, with a monthly gain of 10.40% and a quarterly increase of 3.18%.
-The volatility ratio for the week is 1.73%, and the volatility levels for the last 30 days are 2.12% for Dell Technologies Inc. (DELL).
-The simple moving average for the past 20 days is 0.91% for DELL’s stock, with a 3.85% simple moving average for the past 200 days.
+DELL stock saw an increase of 8.38% in the past week, with a monthly gain of 10.23% and a quarterly increase of 9.53%.
+The volatility ratio for the week is 2.44%, and the volatility levels for the last 30 days are 2.29% for Dell Technologies Inc. (DELL).
+The simple moving average for the last 20 days is 5.89% for DELL stock, with a simple moving average of 10.85% for the last 200 days.

 Analysts’ Opinion of DELL

-Many brokerage firms have already submitted their reports for DELL stocks, with JP Morgan repeating the rating for DELL by listing it as a “Neutral.”
-The predicted price for DELL in the upcoming period, according to JP Morgan is $47 based on the research report published on April 17th of the current year 2023.
+Many brokerage firms have already submitted their reports for DELL stocks, with Morgan Stanley repeating the rating for DELL by listing it as a “Overweight.”
+The predicted price for DELL in the upcoming period, according to Morgan Stanley is $55 based on the research report published on May 02nd of the current year 2023.

-Goldman, on the other hand, stated in their research note that they expect to see DELL reach a price target of $43.
-The rating they have provided for DELL stocks is “Buy” according to the report published on March 20th, 2023.
+JP Morgan, on the other hand, stated in their research note that they expect to see DELL reach a price target of $47.
+The rating they have provided for DELL stocks is “Neutral” according to the report published on April 17th, 2023.

-Jefferies gave a rating of “Hold” to DELL, setting the target price at $39 in the report published on October 31st of the previous year.
+Goldman gave a rating of “Buy” to DELL, setting the target price at $43 in the report published on March 20th of the current year.

-Volatility was left at 2.12%, however, over the last 30 days, the volatility rate increased by 1.73%, as shares surge +7.90% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.91% lower at present.
+Volatility was left at 2.29%, however, over the last 30 days, the volatility rate increased by 2.44%, as shares surge +10.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +7.81% upper at present.

-During the last 5 trading sessions, DELL fell by -1.65%, which changed the moving average for the period of 200-days by -1.95% in comparison to the 20-day moving average, which settled at $42.07.
-In addition, Dell Technologies Inc. saw 5.16% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DELL rose by +8.38%, which changed the moving average for the period of 200-days by +5.27% in comparison to the 20-day moving average, which settled at $42.86.
+In addition, Dell Technologies Inc. saw 12.28% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading